ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    ``ENABLE_FEAT_RME``.
 Until deprecated, setting this option to 1, will also set ``ENABLE_FEAT_RME`` and ``ENABLE_RMM`` to 1.

+-  ``RMMD_ENABLE_IDE_KEY_PROG``: Boolean flag to enable support for RMM EL3 interface to program and manage IDE keys at the PCIe Root Port (RP).
+Default value is 0.
+This option will be removed in a future release.
+Please use FIRME IDE key management service ``FIRME_SUPPORT_IDE_KM`` instead.

 -  ``RMM_V1_COMPAT``: Boolean flag to enable support for RMM v1.x compatibility mode.
 When set to 0, TF-A will use the RMM-EL3 interface version required for RMMv2.0.
 Default value is 0.